 The Day (and Program Change) That Will Live in Infamy

 On August 1, 2016, the American Airlines AAdvantage frequent flyer program went over to the dark side.
 On that date American Airlines switched to a revenue-based system.
-Henceforth frequent flyer miles earned through flying on American and its partners is calculated on the price of the ticket (minus taxes and government fees) rather than the distance flown.
+Henceforth frequent flyer miles earned through flying on American and its domestic partners is calculated on the price of the ticket (minus taxes and government fees) rather than the distance flown.

 The Vast Majority of Flyers Will Earn Far Fewer Miles

 Only those who pay high prices will earn more, and there are caps on the number of miles even big spenders can earn per ticket.
 As a rule of thumb, paying $.20/mile is the break even point on earning as many miles under the new system as under the old one.